Who are we?

 The society’s objectives are as follows:

-• To publish research findings and other relevant information in the society’s newsletter or other publication.
+- To publish research findings and other relevant information in a society’s journal or other publication.